Overview

 My role

-- Participate in ideation and discussion at the beginning of the product cycle with PMs.
+1. Participating in ideation and discussions at the beginning of the product cycle with project managers (PMs).

-- Consolidate product requirements and implement the design.
+2. Consolidating product requirements and implementing the design.

-- Establish and standardise the design audit flow for the UAT.
+4. Establishing and standardizing the design audit flow for User Acceptance Testing (UAT).

 1. All in One Wallet